goranch/sensors-android/README.md

 sensors-android
 ===============

-Experimenting with android sensors (all contribution is welcomed)
+Experimenting with android sensors (all contribution welcomed)